Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 We also assume that we have $n_{y}=8$ sensors in $\Pi=[0,1]^2$.
 We suppose that the sensors are independent, have zero bias, and generate noisy measurements with variance $\tau^2$.
 Thus, in the observation equation, we have $\beta = (0,\dots,0)^T$ and $\mathcal{R} = \diag(\tau^2)$.

-In this simulation, we suppose that our objective is to obtain the optimal sensor placement with respect to the state estimate at a discrete set of spatial locations.
-This is achieved by a suitable choice of the weighting matrix ${M}_n\in\mathbb{R}^{n\times n}$.
+In this test simulation, in order to verify the convergence of our algorithm, we suppose that our objective is to obtain the optimal sensor placement with respect to the state estimate at a set of known `{target}' locations.
+This is achieved by choosing an operator $\mathcal{M}$ in the sensor placement objective function $\tilde{\mathcal{J}}(\theta,\boldsymbol{o})$, c.f. \eqref{obj_func}, which places greater emphasis on minimising the uncertainty in the state estimate at the target locations.
+We provide an explicit definition of this operator in Appendix \ref{app:weighting}.
 In particular, we assume that the target sensor locations and the initial sensor locations are given, respectively, by